 New partners get a welcome that feels considered and local.
 When Sage needs to update the content or add a new language, it takes hours rather than months.
 The cost of a new market doesn't require a new production.

+Partner onboarding tends to fall in a gap between teams.
+Not quite marketing, not quite HR, not quite ops.
+So it often gets less attention than it should, and the experience suffers.
 The first thing a new partner sees from your brand sets a tone.
 A generic PDF or a recording from a couple of years ago sends a message, just not always the one you intended.
+AI gen video won't solve everything, but it does make it a lot easier to produce something that actually reflects your brand, consistently, without the kind of budget that's usually required to get there.

 The technology is only part of it.
 Poorly directed AI avatars are unconvincing and people clock them immediately.
 The creative decisions around how a character looks, where they're placed, how they speak, matter as much as they always have in production.